-Back acne can affect anyone, and is the most common skin condition in the United States.
+Acne is the most common skin condition in the United States.
+It can cause blackheads, whiteheads, and pus-filled spots.

 Acne tends to start at puberty, and most people experience it during this time before it resolves itself in the late teens or early 20s.
 For some people, however, it can persist into their late 20s and even 30s.